awslabs/kubeflow-manifests/website/content/en/docs/add-ons/load-balancer/guide.md

 ## Create Load Balancer

+#### Setup for Kustomize deployments

-If you prefer to create a load balancer using automated scripts and are not using Terraform, you **only** need to follow the steps in the [automated script section](#automated-script).
+If you prefer to create a load balancer using automated scripts, you **only** need to follow the steps in the [automated script section](#automated-script).
 You can read the following sections in this guide to understand what happens when you run the automated script or to walk through all of the steps manually.

+#### Setup for Terraform deployments

+Follow the manual steps below.

 ### Create domain and certificates